apnadkarni/blt/man/graph.rst

-  Specifies the data points of element *elemName* to be drawn using active foreground and background colors.  *ElemName* is the name of the element and *index* is a number representing the index of the data point.
-If no indices are present then all data points become active.
+  Specifies the data points of element *elemName* to be drawn using active foreground and background colors.  *ElemName* is the name of the element or a tag and may refer to more than one element.
+If one or more *index* arguments are present, they are the indices of the data points to be activated.
+By default all data points of *elemName* will become active.

-*pathName* **element bind** *tagName* ?\ *sequence*\ ?  ?\ *command*\ ?
+*pathName* **element bind** *bindTag* ?\ *sequence*\ ?  ?\ *command*\ ?

-  Associates *command* with *tagName* such that whenever the event sequence given by *sequence* occurs for an element with this tag, *command* will be invoked.
+  Associates *command* with *bindTag* such that whenever the event sequence given by *sequence* occurs for an element with this binding tag, *command* will be invoked.
 The syntax is similar to the **bind** command except that it operates on graph elements, rather than widgets.
-See the **bind** manual entry for complete details on *sequence* and the substitutions performed on *command* before invoking it.
+See the **bind** manual entry for complete details on *sequence* and the substitutions performed on *command* before invoking it. *BindTag* is an arbitrary string that matches one of the binding tags (see the **-bindtags** option) in *elemName*.

-  If all arguments are specified then a new binding is created, replacing any existing binding for the same *sequence* and *tagName*.
-If the first character of *command* is "+" then *command* augments an existing binding rather than replacing it.
-If no *command* argument is provided then the command currently associated with *tagName* and *sequence* (it's an error if there's no such binding) is returned.
-If both *command* and *sequence* are missing then a list of all the event sequences for which bindings have been defined for *tagName*.
+  If both *sequence* and *command* arguments are present, then a new binding is created.
+If a binding for *sequence* and *bindTag* already exists it is replaced.
+But if the first character of *command* is "+" then *command* augments an existing binding rather than replacing it.

+  If no *command* argument is present then this returns the command currently associated with *bindTag* and *sequence* (it's an error if there's no such binding).
+If both *command* and *sequence* are missing then a list of all the event sequences for which bindings have been defined for *bindTag*.

 *pathName* **element cget** *elemName* *option*